What is the Marine Atlas?

 - What best practices can protect our beaches, eelgrassbeds, and salmon spawning beds?

 The Bowen Island Conservancy and its partners launched a project in January 2019 to publish, by mid 2020, a Bowen/Nexwlélexm Marine Conservation Atlas to foster public awareness of, and engagement in, local marine conservation issues, and to celebrate the recovery of our marine neighbourhood.
-We’ve launched this project because, though we’re an island community defined by the waters that surround us, to date there has been no such telling of our marine story.
+We launched this project because, although we’re an island community defined by the waters that surround us, there had been no such telling of our marine story.

-The Bowen Island Marine Conservation Atlas will be built out of the input of many voices.
-Layers of scientific data will be overlaid by local knowledge from citizen scientists, fishers, divers, and Traditional Knowledge from Coast Salish members.
-It will address 15-20 themes, illustrated with maps, text, and photos.
-It will be given to Bowen schools and the Library, sold through local stores to islanders and visitors, and provided online in PDF format.
+The Atlas was developed out of the input of many voices: layers of scientific data, overlaid by local knowledge from citizen scientists, fishers, divers, and Traditional Knowledge from Coast Salish members.
+It addresses multiple themes, illustrated with maps, text, and photos.